Indie travel app Lambus makes group trip planning easier – TechCrunch

 Some parts of the German app hadn’t been localized to English, either.
 For instance, when viewing the detail page for a waypoint, the “On My List” section read: “Noch keine Orte in der Nähe geplant.”
 (Meaning: “No places planned nearby.”)

 More importantly, Lambus didn’t turn imported documents into an easy-to-read itinerary, as TripIt does.
 The travel plan, instead, included a list of waypoints but not the dates and times, with all the details like flight numbers or hotel reservation numbers.
-That’s perhaps a deal-breaker in terms of dumping all other travel apps in favor Lambus alone.
+That’s perhaps a deal-breaker in terms of dumping all other travel apps in favor of Lambus alone.

 Despite its quirks, the concept here is solid and the app is nicely designed with a bright and clean look-and-feel.
-The app is only a couple of months old, so given a little more time, attention, and a few more releases, it has the potential to become a seriously useful travel tool for group trip planning.
+The app is only a couple of months old, so given a little more time, attention and a few more releases, it has the potential to become a seriously useful travel tool for group trip planning.

 The name, “Lambus,” is an odd choice, we have to also note.